bobmonsour/faustotasca/src/pages/los-angeles.md

 ## Los Angeles, California

 <span class="intro">Citizen's National Trust & Savings </span>In 1920&#8211;1921, Fausto received the important commission to decorate most of the interior of the Citizen’s National Trust and Savings at 736 Hill Street in Los Angeles.
 Another local artist, <a href="https://collections.lacma.org/node/166797" target="_blank">Hernando Gonzallo Villa</a>, also worked on this project.
-Villa contribution was a lovely mural for the west wall of the bank.
+Villa's contribution was a lovely mural for the west wall of the bank.

 {{ imageSingle(
 'los-angeles/KopekInterior.jpg',